 Relative standard errors for the Employer Costs for Employee Compensation

 BLS provides relative standard errors for Employer Costs for Employee Compensation (ECEC) estimates.
 Relative standard errors (expressed as a percentage of cost) are a measure of precision (reliability) of estimates.
-See the HTML or PDF relative standard errors tables for current quarter news releases; private industry supplementary tables are available in TXT or PDF.
+See the HTML or PDF relative standard errors tables for current quarter news releases.

 On This Page: